-The Regional Anesthesiology and Acute Pain Medicine Fellowship at DHMC is a one-year, ACGME-approved program within the Department of Anesthesiology.
+The Regional Anesthesiology and Acute Pain Medicine Fellowship is a one-year program within the Department of Anesthesiology.
 The program is open to two fellows each year.
 The regional fellowship was started in 2005 by Dr. Brian Sites and now has more than twenty-five graduates.
-In 2018, the ACGME Regional Anesthesiology and Acute Pain Medicine Fellowship was approved.
+In 2018, the Accreditation Council for Graduate Medical Education (ACGME) Regional Anesthesiology and Acute Pain Medicine Fellowship was approved.

 The overall educational goal for this program is the development of expertise in the practice and theory of regional anesthesia and acute pain medicine.
-This fellowship is designed to focus on the management of acute pain of the surgical and non-surgical patients using both interventional and non-interventional modes of analgesia.
+This fellowship is designed to focus on the management of acute pain of surgical and non-surgical patients using both interventional and non-interventional modes of analgesia.
 The program is designed to provide an excellent clinical experience as well as provide resources that foster an interest in research and quality improvement in the field of regional anesthesiology and acute pain medicine.
-This mission aligns nicely with our GME Mission Statement as well as Dartmouth-Hitchcock's Mission Statement which are referenced below.
+This mission aligns nicely with our GME Mission Statement as well as Dartmouth Hitchcock Medical Center and Clinics' Mission Statement, which are both referenced below.

 - Expertise in pre-operative evaluation and management of acute pain.
 Including indications and contra-indications for interventional pain management techniques.